 Fix-7 Create a new Administrator account-

-You can create a separate administrator account and then try to use On-Screen keyboard.
+You can create a separate administrator account and then try to use the On-Screen Keyboard.
 This method has worked out for many users.
 Follow these steps to create a non-Microsoft account.

-1. Press Windows Key+I to open Settings application.
+1. Press Windows Key+I to open the Settings application.
 Click on “Accounts“.

-2. Now, on the left side pane, click “Family & other users” and then, on the right side, click on “Add someone else to this PC“.
+3. Then, on the right-hand side, click on “Add someone else to this PC“.

-Try to use On-Screen keyboard on your computer.
-You should be able to use it without any further problem.
+Try to use the On-Screen keyboard on your computer.
+You should be able to use it without any further problems.

 Fix-8 Uninstall Windows Updates-

-If your computer has received an recent Windows Update then it is possible that the update is causing the issue with On-Screen keyboard on your device.
+If your computer has received a recent Windows Update then the update may be causing the issue with the On-Screen keyboard on your device.
 Follow these easy steps to uninstall recent Windows updates from your device.